nicolashuberIT/flight-analyzer/README.md

 ### Conventions

 Please find naming conventions for this project linked here: [click](/docs/docs-conventions.md).
-In addition, static type indications are used in this project.
+In addition, static type annotations are used in this project.
 The codebase has been tested using the `pytest` module.
 The recent CI/CD status can be found at the top of this page.
 Click [here](https://github.com/nicolashuberIT/flight-analyzer/actions) for a detailed overview and unit testing logs.
 The code is formatted and linted in VS Code using the Black Formatter Extension and Pylint.

 ### Contributing